Code-Institute-Submissions/Project-IFD/README.md

 ## Testing
 - All code used on the site has been tested to ensure everything is working as expected
 - Used not existing NickNames in order to give an Alert and stops showing empty Graphs
+- Tested with existing and non existing player names
+- WN8 score compared with other statistic sites (because the expected tank values are adjusted on a weekly base they can differ when json file isnt updated regularly)
 - Site viewed and tested in the following browsers:
   - Google Chrome
   - Opera